 Executive Order No. 12866

-It has been determined that this final rule is significant for purposes of Executive Order 12866.
+It has been determined that this final rule is not significant for purposes of Executive Order 12866.

 Congressional Review Act

-This final rule is not major under the Congressional Review Act (5 U.S.C.
-801 et seq.)
+This document is not “major” under the Congressional Review Act (5 U.S.C.
+801 et seq.).

 Otto Barry Bird,